peetaaah/refactored-octo-goggles/README.md

 I've never used sharp before, so that is also probably a reason why I'm not as familiar with it.

 Thank you for the opportunity and for reading through the code!

+### Final, Final Entry

+HAHA, IT WORKS!
+Buggy, but it runs for sure!